Cognigy/Documentation/docs/en/docs/ai/endpoints/testing-mode.md

 ### Socket.io Endpoint

-To submit a "Test Mode" message, establish a socket connection with a Cognigy Socket Endpoint and pass a `testMode` query parameter option to `true` in the socket client like the below example (it may differ based on which socket client library we are using):
+To submit the "Test Mode" message, establish a socket connection with a Cognigy Socket Endpoint and pass the `test Mode` query parameter with the `true` option in the socket client.
+You can see the example below.
+This example may differ depending on which socket client library is used:

 ```
 socketClient = new SocketClient({<provide your config parameters>})